RobertTalbert/notes/MTH 225 video outline.md

 Checking a proposed solution
 Solving recurrence relations with characteristic roots

-Induction What it says and what it's for

-Why and how it works
+Induction What it says and what it's for, Why and how it works

+(X) Framework for an induction proof
+(X) Writing induction proofs
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4MzU2MjU3Nl19
+eyJoaXN0b3J5IjpbLTQ5NzU3OTU2N119
 -->